SnoopChat-EFREI/snoopchat-front-new/README.md

 `src/utils` -> little functions used in the components/pages

-There is no .env variable for the back API.
+There is no .env variable for the API URL.
 Change it easily with a search & replace in the `src` folder.